Evertras/simple-homemanager/01-install.md

 experimental-features = nix-command flakes
 ```

 It's "experimental" but it's been in use for years and everyone uses them.
-Just do it.
+You
+should at least be aware that they are NOT guaranteed to be stable.
+When you're
+ready to dig into that more, [check out the official page here](https://nix.dev/concepts/flakes).

 ### Make sure it works